maticnetwork/zkevm-docs/docs/protocol/upgradability.md

 Following OpenZeppelin's recommendations, an instance of the contract **ProxyAdmin.sol**, which is also included in the openzeppelin-upgrades library, is deployed and its address is set as the proxy contract's admin.
 The Hardhat and Truffle plugins make these operations safe and simple.

 Each **ProxyAdmin.sol** instance serves as the actual administrative interface for each proxy, and the administrative account is the owner of each **ProxyAdmin.sol** instance.

-During the zkEVM Protocol's deployment, ownership of **ProxyAdmin.sol** will be transferred to the Admin role.
+The ownership of **ProxyAdmin.sol** was transferred to the Admin role when the zkEVM Protocol was launched.